 At the end of the hearing, the judge will say what the orders are.
 The judge may:

-- Give you the orders you asked for.
+- Give you all of the orders requested to protect the employee.

-- Give you some of the orders you asked for and not others.
+- Give you some of the orders requested, but not others.

-- Postpone your case and give you a new court date.
-This means you have to come back another day.
+- Postpone the decision and give you a new court date.
+This means you will have to come back another day.
 The judge can do this if:

-- The restrained person needs time to get a lawyer or prepare an answer.
+- The respondent needs more time to get a lawyer or prepare a response.